Pwutseltronics/Metertrekker2MQTT/README.md

 can start the portal by disconnecting the device from the P1 port.

 ### Note for DSMR <4.0 users
-Your meter does not include a CRC in its telegrams, this sketch will (currently) not work with your meter.
-You can manually disable the verification code, but keep in mind that you may get garbage data out of it and it may also crash, since the firmware will not be able to compensate for transmission errors.
+Your meter does not include a CRC in its telegrams.
+This sketch will attempt to filter out large errors by pair-checking the brackets in the telegram, but keep in mind that you may get faulty data, since the firmware will not be able to compensate for most transmission errors.

 ## Dependencies